N-AO5/tech264-IaC/Ansible notes/README.md

       state: present
 ```
 ### Task 6: start and enable mongodb again
+A handler can be used if you want to restart mongodb multiple times
 ```
   - name: Ensure MongoDB is enabled and started ansible.builtin.service: